 On January 1, 2018, things were not looking good for the new year.
 My dad died on December 30.
 I was also in the middle of a months’ long treatment for a chronic illness, and the treatment had left me with ongoing physical symptoms and mood changes.
 With all of this swirling around me, my demanding job felt 10 times harder.
 It was too much.
 If you had asked me to list my top 25 goals for the year, “writing a book” wouldn’t have been one of them — not by a long shot.
 I didn’t have the time, the will,…

+I know someone who’s trapped in a dead-end job right now.
+He’s been there for years and he’s trying to make the best of it, but realistically, his resume is probably far too stale for him to get a different job for which he’s qualified.
 I know a woman who has an ongoing chronic condition that doctors can’t fix.
-You’d never know it if you spent time with her — the embarrassing symptoms, the limitations.
+You’d never know it if you met her — the embarrassing symptoms, the limitations.
 She longs for some medical breakthrough that will fix the problem, but there’s little hope for that and for whatever reason, God hasn’t healed her.

 Last Friday night, my two-year-old son had a cold that suddenly started getting worse.
 He began coughing harder and harder, and eventually, he started wheezing.
 I normally would’ve deferred to my wife on something like this, but she was out of town, so I decided to wait it out.
 When his breathing became progressively shallow, I drove him to the emergency room in the middle of the night.
 They told me that a virus had provoked a severe asthma attack.